monetha/js-verifiable-data/README.md

 As we can see, data is stored publicly in IPFS at address `result.dataIpfsHash`.
 However, it can only be decrypted using digital identity owner's private key (only known by digital identity owner) or generated secret encryption key `result.dataKey` (only known by data source).

 At this stage data is stored to IPFS, but not yet in blockchain digital identity.
-To complete this - execute the transaction in blockchain using the transaction config provided in `result.tx`.
+To complete this - execute the transaction in blockchain using the transaction config provided in `result.tx`, which provides properties `method` - a method to call `send()` on and `txConfig` - mandatory parameters to provide to `send(txConfig)`.
 SDK only generates information about transaction, but execution is left up to SDK consumer, because the ways how transaction can be submitted to blockchain can vary.
-One possibility is to use `web3.eth.sendTransaction({...})`.

 #### Reading private data